HugoMatilla/hugomatilla.com/src/content/web/intro.md

 ---
-title:  intro
+title:  I am Hugo, welcome to my site
-categories: content
+categories: ["intro"]
 image: ./imgs/me.jpg
 ---
-### Hey, I am Hugo and I am a software developer

-I mainly do Android in Kotlin
+ * I am a software developer that mainly do Android in Kotlin.

-Sometimes I write articles about it [here]()

-or practice different technologies like iOS, Vue, Node...
+ * Sometimes I write [articles]() or practice different technologies.

-You can find my CV [here]() or check out some of my projects here 👇
+ * You can find my CV [here]() and check out my projects down.